Be a wearable tech citizen scientist

 Dr. Carolyn Emery, PT, PhD, Faculty of Kinesiology

-Dr. Naser El-Sheimy, PhD, Department of Geomatics Engineering
+Dr. Naser El-Sheimy, P.Eng., PhD, Department of Geomatics Engineering

 Dr. Christian Jacob, PhD, Department of Computer Science